Level of education

 Syllabus

-This course will deal with solid/liquid and liquid/liquid dispersions:
+This course will cover solid/liquid dispersions and liquid/liquid dispersions:

-• Dispersibility of divided solids, role of additives in the formulation of a dispersion, identification of aggregation/flocculation phenomena.
-Characterization of the state of dispersion by rheology (5H)
+- Dispersibility of divided solids, role of additives in dispersion formulation, identification of aggregation/flocculation phenomena.
+Characterization of the dispersion state by rheology (5H)

-• Formulation of solid-liquid dispersions, with particular attention to precursors of functional materials of ceramic and composite type (3H)
+- Formulation of solid-liquid dispersions, with a particular focus on precursors for functional ceramic and composite materials (3H)

 Additional information